rogervila/global-namespace/README.md

 // For WordPress projects
 PHP::wp_redirect('/') // redirects to home
+// etc...

-// Literaly, any global function, built-in or not, could be listed here
+// Literaly, any function, built-in or not, could be listed here
 ```

 ## Helper classes